Military history of the Russian Empire: Decembrists' Revolt

 At the same time, Russia continued its expansion.
 The Congress of Vienna created the Kingdom of Poland (Russian Poland), to which Alexander granted a constitution.
 Thus, Alexander I became the constitutional monarch of Poland while remaining the autocratic tsar of Russia.
 He was also the limited monarch of Finland, which had been annexed in 1809 and awarded autonomous status.
-In 1813 Russia gained territory in the Baky area of the Caucasus at the expense of Persia.
+In 1813 Russia gained territory in the Baku area of the Caucasus at the expense of Qajar Iran.
 By the early nineteenth century, the empire also was firmly ensconced in Alaska.

 Historians have generally agreed that a revolutionary movement was born during the reign of Alexander I. Young officers who had pursued Napoleon into Western Europe came back to Russia with revolutionary ideas.
 The intellectual modernization that had been fostered in the 18th century by a paternalistic, autocratic Russian state now included opposition to autocracy, demands for representative government, calls for the abolition of serfdom, and, in some instances, advocacy of a revolutionary overthrow of the government.
 Officers were particularly incensed that Alexander had granted Poland a constitution while Russia remained without one.
 Several clandestine organizations were preparing for an uprising when Alexander died unexpectedly in 1825.
 Following his death, there was confusion about who would succeed him because the next in line, his brother Constantine, had relinquished his right to the throne.
 A group of officers commanding about 3,000 men refused to swear allegiance to the new tsar, Alexander's brother Nicholas, proclaiming instead their loyalty to the idea of a Russian constitution.
 Because these events occurred in December 1825, the rebels were called Decembrists.
 Nicholas easily overcame the revolt, and the Decembrists who remained alive were arrested.
 Many were exiled to Siberia.
 To some extent, the Decembrists were in the tradition of a long line of palace revolutionaries who wanted to place their candidate on the throne.
 But because the Decembrists also wanted to implement a liberal political program, their revolt has been considered the beginning of a revolutionary movement.
 The Decembrist Revolt was the first open breach between the government and liberal elements, a breach that would subsequently widen.